jontyrudman/personal-website-11ty/posts/2024-02-27_first-camera.md

 ### Start of the year

-A New Year's walk in 2016.
+A New Year's walk.

-A couple of photoshoots with my dad and a building site light in 2016.
+A couple of photoshoots with my dad and a building site light.

-Acting in a friend's school project in 2016 and having an awkward romantic encounter (all encounters were awkward back then).
+Acting in a friend's school project and having an awkward romantic encounter (*all encounters* were awkward back then).

 ### Berlin